BOOK NOW WITH OUR FLEXIBLE TRAVEL POLICY

-From the back of this first lodge it is possible to rejoin civilisation and walk the snaking road to Lopez (or hitchhike although I don’t fancy your chances).
-We persevered, paying attention o the yellow bin bag markers round the side of the refugio, hiking the endless steep slopes heading into more lush forested terrain.
+From the back of this first lodge it is possible to rejoin civilization and walk the snaking road to Lopez (or hitchhike although I don’t fancy your chances).
+We persevered, paying attention to the yellow bin bag markers round the side of the refugio, hiking the endless steep slopes heading into more lush forested terrain.

 After passing the road twice more, eventually the forest turned to mountainous terrain and the sweet sounds of nature deserted us and in the distance we spotted the pink speck of comfort.